abhikandoi2000/knowyourgov/README.md

 # Populating the datastore

-A `GET` request to `/updatedb/politicians` will populate the database.
+A `GET` request to `/updatedb/politicians` will populate the politician database.

+A `GET` request to `/updatedb/csvdata` will add additional information about the politician from different sources.

+A `GET` request to `/updatedb/partyinfo` will add information about major national political parties.

 *Make sure that the website is up and running before you do so.*